uqlibrary/summonhacks/README.md

 ### Developing

+Note: This project is automatically deployed using CodeShip on every commit, but if you need to manually deploy you can do thie following:

     $ cd /path/to/repo
     $ cp uql.conf.new.json uql.conf.json
     $ vim uql.conf.json // to put in the api keys of "uql-frontend-deploy" (NOT YOUR USER)